graphsense/graphsense-tagpack-tool/README.md

 * validating TagPacks
 * handling taxonomies and concepts
-* ingesting TagPacks into a PostgreSQL database.
+* ingesting TagPacks into a PostgreSQL database, a so-called TagStore
 * ingesting GraphSense cluster mappings

 A TagPack is a collection of attribution tags, which associate cryptoasset addresses or GraphSense entities with real-world actors such as exchanges.

 To learn more about TagPacks, continue [reading here](README_tagpacks.md).

-## Prerequisites: PostgreSQL database
+## Prerequisites: TagStore - PostgreSQL database

 ### Option 1: dockerized database